emberjs/data/README.md

 ### Connecting to Views

-Ember Data will always return models or model arrays immediately, even though the underlying JSON objects have not yet been returned from the server.
+Ember Data will always return records or arrays of records of a certain type immediately, even though the underlying JSON objects have not yet been returned from the server.

 In general, this means that you can insert them into the DOM using Ember's Handlebars template engine, and they will automatically update when your